Caring, inspiring, achieving

 - Foreign languages (for KS2 pupils only)

 RE is a statutory subject which is taught through the scheme "Discovery Curriculum for RE".
 This scheme adopts an enquiry based learning approach.
-Included in this scheme are opportunities for SMSC and British Values.
+Included in this scheme are opportunities for SMCS and British Values.

 Statutory Relationships Education and Health Education is taught in conjunction with PSHE Education under the school’s umbrella subject – Skills for Life.
 Sex education is not a mandated requirement within primary schools but the DfE recommends that a primary school should have a sex education programme tailored to the age as well as the physical and emotional maturity of its pupils.
 Therefore, sex education is taught at our school as part of Relationships Education and the subject is referred to as Relationships and Sex Education (RSE) within the planned Skills for Life curriculum.

-Our Current Curriculum Overview, which is under review, can be found below.
+Our current Curriculum Overview, which is under review, can be found below.